 Activity #5: The Fox – Music Listening

 This is such a fun bluegrass song that fits perfectly in with the fall theme.
 I got this idea way back in college, and it has been a go-to intervention for my older clients ever since.
 There is some prep work involved with this activity.
-You have to create images that depict what is happening in the song (The fox went out on a chilly night, family of foxes feasting on a meal, etc.), or you can have your children draw what they are hearing in the song.
+You have to create images that depict what is happening in the song (or use our PPT to kick off your visual making), or you can have your children draw what they are hearing in the song.

 Directions (option 1):

 Pass out a set of visual sequence cards to each child

 Instruct children to listen to the song and place their picture cards in the order of the song